plt3/PTimerTUI/README.md

 - once timer is running, can stop it with any keystroke
 - scroll through solves bar on left Vim-style with j/k or using arrow keys
   - solves are lazy loaded from database so performance should not really be affected by amount of solves done
+- toggle popup window containing information about selected solve in solves bar with Return key
-- delete highlighted solve in solves bar with ctrl + d
+- delete selected solve with ctrl + d
-- add/remove penalties for highlighted solve in solves bar:
+- add/remove penalties for selected solve:
   - remove penalty with ctrl + g (mnemonic: Good)
   - mark solve as +2 with ctrl + p (mnemonic: Plus 2)
   - mark solve as DNF with ctrl + n (mnemonic: did Not finish)